Attock Cement: History

-Attock Cement (PSX: ACPL) is located in Hub, Balochistan, Pakistan.
-This company is one of the prominent manufacturers of cement with operations established in 1981 and commercial production starting in 1988 with a capacity of 0.6 million tons per annum.
-Attock cement is popularly known by its brand name Falcon Cement in Pakistan, which is supplied mainly to the southern parts of the country (lower Punjab and upper Sindh areas) as well as abroad through the sea ports of Pakistan.
+Attock Cement was established in 1981 and commercial production starting in 1988 with a capacity of 0.6 million tons per annum.

+In 2002, Attock Cement was listed on the Karachi Stock Exchange.

 Attock Cement went through a series of expansions, and now the company has a production capacity of 3 million tons annually as of 2018.
-Its market share in the south region is around 25 percent or more.
-The company is running three manufacturing plants at Hub, Balochistan facility with total production capacity of around 9 million tons per annum as of 2018.

-Iraq Grinding Plant
+Former subsidiary

 ACPL also made investment in a cement grinding unit in Iraq through a joint venture with the Iraq-based Al Keetan Commercial Agencies to form a subsidiary.
 ACPL holds 60 percent of the company.
 The mill has a capacity of 0.9 million tons.

-Product Profile
+In May 2023 the Attock Cement Company announced its intention to sell its Iraq operations to Iraqi interests.

+Products

 Attock Cement Pakistan Limited is principally engaged in manufacturing and sale of cement.
 The company is also engaged in exporting clinker and cement both in bags and bulk to the United Arab Emirates (UAE), Africa, Iraq, Sri Lanka and many other countries.
 The company also has the facility of supply of cement in bulk and also produces the low alkali cement for some regions of its market.